mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 In this case, refactoring `AccountManager` solves the root problem whereas helper methods would simply bury the symptoms.
 Refactoring not only makes the class easier to test but also facilitates usage for production clients.

-**Eliminate repetitive test code through clean interfaces rather than test helper methods.**
+**When there's repetitive test code, eliminate it with clean interfaces before adding test helper methods.**
 {: .notice--info}

 # If you need helper methods, write them responsibly